abdelrahman-kamel-elgendy/AuthCore.API/README.md

 ## Features

 - **JWT Authentication**: access tokens signed with HS256, expire after 1 hour with zero clock skew tolerance; refresh tokens are cryptographically random 64-byte values, rotated on every use and expired after 7 days
-- **Token Blacklist**: on logout, the JWT `jti` claim is persisted to the database and validated on every subsequent request via `OnTokenValidated`; replaying a revoked token returns `401`
 - **Refresh Token Rotation**: every `/refresh-token` call invalidates the old token and issues a new one; reuse of a consumed token is detected and rejected
 - **Email Confirmation**: account login is blocked until the email address is verified; confirmation and welcome emails are sent automatically using dark-themed HTML templates
 - **Forgot / Reset Password**: time-limited reset links sent via email; successful reset immediately revokes all active refresh tokens across all devices